Sleep sacks are considered one of the safest and easiest ways to keep your baby wrapped and warm at night. But not all sleep sacks are created equal.

 - Some mothers found the zipper to be easily breakable.

 This versatile sleep sack is made from 100% soft and breathable cotton that helps to regulate your baby’s body temperature.

 The TOG rating of 0.5 coupled with the spacious sizing makes it versatile for different temperatures.
 It’s cool enough for summer but roomy enough to be layered with warmer sleepwear in winter.

 It’s perfect for parents who only want to purchase one sleep sack and use it the entire year in any location.

 - It is machine-washable for easy cleanup.

 - It unzips from the bottom for easy diaper changes.

-- It comes in 4 sizes and 42 different colors.
+- It comes in four sizes and 42 color options.

-This unique sleep sack is made with lightweight rayon from bamboo, making it super breathable for those hot summer nights and daytime naps.
-We love that the design is practical and well-thought out, while still being adorable.
+This unique sleep sack is made with a lightweight bamboo rayon and cotton blend, making it super breathable for those hot summer nights and daytime naps.
+We love that the design is practical and well-thought-out while still being adorable.

-It also comes with a unique feature — a light weight sewn into the chest to mimic the gentle weight of your palm on their chest while they sleep.
-If your baby is a fussy sleeper, this sleep sack may be a must-try.
+It also comes with a unique feature — a light weight sewn into the chest to mimic the gentle weight of your palm on your baby’s chest while they sleep.
+If your baby is a fussy sleeper, this sleep sack is one of the best options for settling them.